 The next step is to decide what medium to use as calibration solution.
-If a hand-held salinity meter is available, you can simply take a reading of your product water while the unit is running, then calibrate our MPC board to match that reading.
-As long as you trust the accuracy of your hand-held meter, this is all that is necessary.
+If a hand -held salinity meter is available, you can simply take a reading of your product water while the unit is running, then calibrate our MPC board to match that reading.
+As long as you trust the accuracy of your hand -held meter, this is all that is necessary.

-A electronic potentiometer is located on the MPC board.
-The electronic pot can be adjusted from the Spectra software by adjusting the "Salinity Calibration" parameter, or from the display in the Salinity Cal window.
+The microprocessor calculates salinity from the signals sent back to it from the probe.
+The salinity circuit can be adjusted from the Spectra software by adjusting the "Salinity Calibration" parameter, or from the display in the Salinity Cal window.
 Increase the calibration parameter to increase the salinity reading.